leozhang14/AquaAid/README.md

 # AquaAid

-Python application that uses OpenCV's haarCascades facial detection to track water intake, intermittently reminding users to drink water if duration is extended.
+Python application that tracks a user's hydration levels based on facial detection (OpenCV HaarCascades) from a live video capture (webcam).

 __In Progress__